 Substance Abuse among Veterans

 The effects of substance misuse and addiction can be far-reaching, but the first signs of addiction may be subtle.
 The physical effects of drug or alcohol addiction can vary widely.
-They will also depend on factors like their drug of choice, the frequency and amount of use, their body size, and any co-occurring mental health disorders.
+They will also depend on factors like their drug of choice, frequency and amount of use, body size, and any co-occurring mental health disorders.

 Despite the differences in physical symptoms, some common social and behavioral red flags could mean a veteran is struggling with substance use.